jackretterer/chromaDBDocumentation/docs/getting-started.md

 Find [chromadb on PyPI](https://pypi.org/project/chromadb/).

 Alternatively, you can use a Docker container to run the Chroma backend server.
-Follow this guide [ CREATE GUIDE ].
+Follow this [guide](./guides/docker.md) for more details.

 </TabItem>